winterkami/AESbin/README.md

 - After submission, the user is redirected to a dynamically generated URL in the format http://localhost/COMP307-project/pastes/[id].
 #### Files
 - display.php
-- submit.php (the html at the bottom of the file used Aaron's index.html as template)
 - pastes/.htaccess
 - Aaron's index.html (connecting it to submit.php)
 #### Backend & Frontend & Database: Display user content with dynamically generated page, decryption of user content
 - Retrieve user content from SQL database and generate html page to display the content
-- Handle decryption of content using a user provided password
+- Handle decryption of content using a user provided password, and performs the appropriate action depending on whether the password is correct.
+- The page is different depending on whether the content is encrypted or not
 #### File
 - submit.php
 ### Aaron Elcheson